-Since its founding just before the start of the Civil War, the Academy has been a vital source for effective and, often, radical thought and action regarding the healthcare and public health problems that affect New York City, in particular, and cities in general.
+Since its founding just before the start of the Civil War, the Academy has been a vital source for effective and, often, radical thought and action regarding the healthcare and public health problems that affect people in New York City and beyond.

 At the time of its founding in 1847, New York City had been facing turmoil in medicine and public health on many fronts.
 Traditional methods of medical practice were often more traumatic than the diseases themselves; avoidable infections were taking a powerful toll on lives in the best hospitals, and one in three women were dying in childbirth.
 Community health conditions were appalling, with 50 percent of children dying before the age of one.